alexgithublab/docs/docs/unified/protectli/building-manual.md

 ## Intro

-This document describes the procedure for building coreboot for protectli devices.
+This document describes the procedure for building coreboot for all Protectli devices.

 ## Requirements